Peak Crossing, Queensland: History

 On 3 November 1924, a meeting of residents was held at the school to propose the erection of a public hall.
 In 1925 a piece of land approx 0.75 acre was purchased from Wilhelm Althaus for £20.
 Mr Wyman was the architect for a fee of £6/2/9 and the builder was A. F. Schelbach for £525/5/9.
 The hall was officially opened on Friday 20 August 1926 by Ernest Bell, the local Member of the Queensland Legislative Assembly for Fassifern.

+In early 1991 the Indian spiritual leader Prem Rawat purchased 2100 acres of land in the region and named it Amaroo.
+It was intended, following a planned million dollar investment, to serve as an international meeting place for his devotees.
+By 1992 a conference centre was being developed at Amaroo and the first "5-day event" occurred in October.
+International events were organised at Amaroo for his disciples, from the 1990s onward.

+Amaroo also offers a commercial conference centre and camping facility for corporate, government and community group clients, known as the Ivory's Rock Convention Centre.